 DO I qualify for a Hospital Bed?

 Do you know what the toughest product to qualify for now a days is?
 It's Hospital Beds!
 In this video I go over the guidelines and qualifications along with showing the features on a fully electric hospital bed.
 Please enjoy and don't forget to share.
 I have also attached a recent blog that goes into detail on the different types of hospital beds.
+We shot this video our convenient medical supply store just outside of Nashville in Hermitage TN.
 Click here for it https://www.allstarmedicalllc.com/nashvillemedicalsupplies/everything-you-need-to-know-about-hospital-beds/

 Hey, this is Kevin with All-Star Medical and today I wanna go over something we get a lot of questions about, and it's hospital beds.
 We are strictly a retail-only company.
 We get a lot of people that come in here and want to get a hospital bed covered by insurance.
 And over the years the guidelines have been more and more stringent and they're tougher to meet.